 On October 16, 2015, Legacy PCT entered into a patent license agreement with P&G (the "Original Patent License Agreement").
-Legacy PCT and P&G entered into an Amended and Restated Patent License Agreement on July 28, 2020 (the "Amended and Restated Patent License Agreement").
-PCT and P&G entered into a side letter agreement on February 12, 2021 amending certain provisions of the Amended and Restated License Agreement (the "Side Letter Agreement" and, together with the Original Patent License Agreement and the Amended and Restated Patent License Agreement, the "License Agreement").
+Legacy PCT and P&G entered into an Amended and Restated Patent License Agreement".
+PCT and P&G entered into a side letter agreement on February 12, 2021 amending certain provisions of the Amended and Restated Patent License Agreement (the "Side Letter Agreement" and, together with the Original Patent License Agreement and the Amended and Restated Patent License Agreement, the "License Agreement").
 The License Agreement outlines three phases with specific deliverables for each phase.
 During Phase 1 of the License Agreement, P&G provided Legacy PCT with up to one full-time employee to assist in the execution of Legacy PCT's research and development activities.
 During Phase 2, P&G provided up to two full-time employees to assist in the execution of Legacy PCT's research and development activities.
-In April 2019, Legacy PCT elected to enter into Phase 3 of the License Agreement and prepaid a royalty payment in the amount of \$2.0 million, which will be reduced against future royalties payable as sales occur.
-Phase 3 of the License Agreement relates to the commercial manufacture period for the manufacture of the licensed product.
+In April 2019, Legacy PCT elected to enter into Phase 3 of the License Agreement relates to the commercial manufacture period for the manufacture of the licensed product.
 This phase includes the construction of the first commercial plant for the manufacture of the licensed product, details on the commercial sales capacity and the pricing of the licensed product to P&G and to third parties.
 Where the Company has made royalty payments to its product development partners, the Company expenses such payments as incurred unless it has determined that is it probable that such prepaid royalties have future economic benefit to the Company.
 In such cases prepaid royalties will be reduced as royalties would otherwise be due to the partners.
-Effective January 1, 2021, the Company entered into an agreement with P&G to provide certain research assistance through June 30, 2021.
-Under the terms of the January agreement, the Company is obligated to pay P&G \$0.5 million for such services.
-Effective July 1, 2021, the Company entered into a consulting agreement with P&G. The agreement will expire effective June 30, 2022.
-Under the terms of the agreement, we are obligated to pay P&G \$0.1 million for certain research assistance.

-As of March 31, 2022 and December 31, 2021, the Company is in Phase 3 of the License Agreement and has recorded \$ 2.0 million within prepaid expenses and other non-current assets in the condensed consolidated balance sheets
+As of June 30, 2022 and December 31, 2021, the Company is in Phase 3 of the License Agreement and has recorded \$2.0 million within prepaid expenses and other non-current assets in the condensed consolidated balance sheets.

 On November 13, 2019, Legacy PCT entered into a patent sublicense agreement with Impact Recycling Limited ("Impact") through the term of the patents.
 The agreement outlines an initial license fee of \$2.5 million and royalties on production using the license.
-In 2020, Legacy PCT paid \$890 thousand of the initial license fee, and during the three months ended March 31, 2021, the Company paid the remaining \$1.6 million of the initial fee.
+In 2020, Legacy PCT paid \$0.9 million of the initial license fee, and during the six months ended June 30, 2021, the Company paid the remaining \$1.6 million of the initial fee.
 The initial license fee of \$2.5 million is recorded in prepaid expenses and other non-current assets in the condensed consolidated balance sheets and will be ratably amortized over the term of the underlying patent using the straight-line method.
 In May 2021, the Company began using the technology covered by the Impact agreement and commenced amortization as of this date.